aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/generate-wmf-metafile-images/_index.md

 brush = hatchBrush;
 ```

-In this code, we create a cross-hatch brush with white and silver colors.
+In this code, we create a cross‑hatch brush with white and silver colors.

 ## Step 6: Fill and Draw Ellipse